 Is HVAC a Difficult Job?

-Any job can be stressful.
-HVAC technicians work on complex equipment and must sometimes deal with cramped or uncomfortable working conditions.
-Sufficient experience and tools are helpful when resolving these concerns.
-In addition, paid training and a steady supply of work help both installers and technicians fend off some of the most common triggers of work-related stress.
+You can't fully escape stress when on the job.
+HVAC technicians work on complex equipment and may be subject to cramped or uncomfortable working conditions.
+The proper experience and tools can help address any concerns.
+What’s more, paid training and a stable workload help both installers and technicians reduce some of the most common sources of work-related stress.

 Is HVAC Hard on Your Body?

-Moving heavy objects and performing repetitive motions are two common reasons HVAC can be physically demanding.
-Reaching difficult-to-access equipment can be tiring.
+Lifting heavy items and performing repetitive motions are a couple of ways the HVAC industry can be physically demanding.
+Getting to specialized types of equipment can be strenuous.
 HVAC projects are often physical, and you may benefit from a healthy diet and exercise regimen to remain as healthy as possible.

 Is HVAC a Good Career for the Future?

 How to Become an HVAC Technician

-While some elements of an HVAC career could be learned on your own, getting the necessary education means blending classroom programs with on-site training.
-At the same time, HVAC careers don’t require things like advanced math skills.
-While you'll need to know some basic math, the bulk of an HVAC professionals’ skill set lies in critical thinking, used to identify problems and ensure quality installation.
+While some elements of an HVAC career could be learned on your own, a proper education means combining classroom programs with on-site training.
+At the same time, HVAC careers don't involve complex math.
+While some math is involved, most of the HVAC professionals’ skill set utilizes critical thinking, used to identify problems and ensure quality installation.

 Career Explorer reports that having experience with things like tablets, electronics and troubleshooting will be vital as equipment grows in complexity and functionality.

 Another benefit of working in HVAC is almost zero student debt.

-According to Midwest Technical Institute, enrolling in a technical or trade school typically costs around $15,000.
-A community college is usually around $5,000 every year.
-By comparison, the average student debt for a bachelor’s degree is $25,921.
+According to Midwest Technical Institute, signing up for classes at a technical or trade school typically costs around $15,000.
+A community college is usually around $5,000 per year.
+With a more conventional education, the average student debt for a bachelor’s degree is $25,921.

 A Daily Schedule as an HVAC Technician

-The daily schedule may vary on the work site as well as your specific skill set.
+Your work schedule may vary on the work site as well as your specific skill set.
 If you are a repair technician, you may work early, late or be on call throughout the day.
-For projects more relevant to new construction, you are more likely to have a set schedule for regular business hours.
+For projects more relevant to new construction, you will be more likely to keep to a set schedule during normal business hours.

 Is a Career in HVAC Profitable?
 Average Salary for HVAC Technicians and Other HVAC Careers